fabianorodrigo/dAppSoccerbet/README.md

 ### Calculator:
 Contract that provides Math functions.
 It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.

+# Cost track

+In order to compare the evolution of costs, the hardhat gas reporter is configured to export the data to file [eth-gas-reporter.txt](./eth-gas-reporter.txt)*

+*Better view using `cat eth-gas-reporter.txt` on shell.

 # TODO